hostyStack/ansible-aws/README.md

 $ sudo apt-get install ansible
 ```

-AWS Cloud Provider:
-Amazon Web Services (AWS) is a secure public cloud services provider that offers compute, storage, networking, monitoring and other functionality that helps in application deployment.

-Configuring the workstation- The Ansible AWS modules uses the Python Boto library internally.
+#### Configuring the workstation- The Ansible AWS modules uses the Python Boto library internally.
 The following commands are used to set up the boto run

 ```